 Inactive ingredients: xylitol, maltodextrin, sodium lauryl sulfate, magnesium stearate, cellulose acetate, triethyl citrate, polyvinyl alcohol, titanium dioxide, polyethylene glycol, and talc.
 In addition tablets may contain colorants FD&C Blue #2, iron oxide yellow, and iron oxide red.
-The imprinting ink contains shellac glaze, ethanol, isopropyl alcohol, iron oxide black, nbutyl alcohol, propylene glycol, and ammonium hydroxide.
+The imprinting ink contains shellac glaze, ethanol, isopropyl alcohol, iron oxide black, n-butyl alcohol, and propylene glycol.

 This monograph has been modified to include the generic and brand name in many instances.